 And here we are, book the thirteenth, The End.
 This was not published as part of a set, for reasons that I do not know but I do love this book.
 I hate endings but I often love the books that depict those endings.

+Although, I have a bone to pick.
 What is most annoying about this book is that we, the reader, never truly know what happens to the Baudelaires: did they live?
 Or did they perish at sea?
-But should they have perished at least, for some time, the Baudelaires found a home.

 I could spend much of my time discussing the way the author writes, the cultural references and the incredible metaphors dotted throughout this work but I do not have the leisure of such an amount of time.
 What I will discuss further about A Series of Unfortunate Events is the last word.
 The last word of this book is a word repeated many times in this series and no it is not unfortunate, Baudelaire or Olaf but a word that opens every book: Beatrice.

-Whilst Beatrice is important to Snicket, it is not the word that is important to me.
+It should come as no surprise to anyone that has ever read these books to hear the name Beatrice and whilst Beatrice is important to Snicket, it’s not the word that is important to me.
 A word that appeared in The End that is important to me is Horseradish.

-Horseradish is the cure for Medusoid Mycelium but that is not why it is important to me.
+Horseradish is the cure for Medusoid Mycelium but that is not the reason why it is important to me.
 Horseradish was published in 2007 and is a book filled with

 Apart from categorisation there is little structure to this book.
 It’s a compilation of quotes, bitter truths, about life that you, the reader, cannot avoid.

 Sadly, Beatrice sees no dedication in this novel.
-What an end of an era.
+A sad end of an era.

 Some of these bitter truths are downright ludicrous but others hilarious, at least hilarious to me.